LoganJFisher/TeXSend/README.md

 ---
 ### Use Guide:

-This userscript currently only works when Gmail is in "no split" mode.
+This userscript currently only works when Gmail is in "no split" mode (default).

+This userscript currently only works for emails that have been sent or received, not simply drafted.

 All LaTeX code must be placed inside of math delimiters.
 This also applies to matrices and arrays.